Originally Posted 3/14/2013

 There are plenty of reasons to terminate treatment for such a person.
 He shouldn’t have done it, shouldn’t have been there, shouldn’t have been with those people… and many doctors would stop treatment at such a point, even knowing that doing so contributes to another overdose death.

-We don’t treat other difficult patients the same way.
+But we don’t treat other difficult patients the same way.
 Our noncompliant teenage diabetics are given second, third… endless chances to get their insulin right.
 People with post-op hemorrhages are rushed back to the OR for more treatment—not tossed to the curb, labeled ‘difficult patients.’

 And I know from experience that some people hooked on the needle, in the position I described, can be saved.
 For my struggling patient, maybe tonight wasn’t his night.
 But tomorrow, the balance between cues, cockiness, and desperation might allow him to say ‘no’.
 And with the right sequence of events, and maybe the right words of encouragement, he might put enough days together to make ‘no’ a regular thing.